nain-ma/bumpp/README.md

 - Renamed to `bumpp` - so you can use `npx bumpp` directly.
 - Ships ESM and CJS bundles.
-- Add a new argument `--execute` to execute the command before committing.
+- Add a new argument `--execute` to execute the command, or execute a function before committing.
 - Use the current version's `preid` when available.
 - Confirmation before bumping.
 - Enable `--commit` `--tag` `--push` by default. (opt-out by `--no-push`, etc.)